Marnus Labuschagne: Ashes in England 2023

 Labuschagne scored 328 runs at 32.8 with a century in the 4th Test.
 This was just his second century scored outside of Australia.

 2023 Cricket World Cup

 He was selected in Australia's squad for the 2023 World Cup.
 He scored a match-winning half century in the World Cup Final against India to take his team home.

 India in Australia 2024–25

 Ahead of the first test of the series, there was a lot of speculation about the form of Labuschagne.
-This intensified following his performance where was batted poorly in both innings.
+This intensified following his performance where he batted poorly in both innings.
 To make matters worse, Labuschagne was also criticized for his bowling.

+2025-26 Ashes Series in Australia

+Before the beginning of the 2025-26 Ashes series, there was a discussion of whether or not Labuschagne should be a part of the Test team for the series, as his form of the last 6 months had not been up to par.
+But in the two months coming up the series, Labuschagne found incredible form, scoring two centuries in the Sheffield Shield of 160 and 159 in October, and 3 more centuries in the Dean Jones Trophy of 130, 105, and 101 in September October and November.
+Because of the incredible form, he was selected for the series.
+He played all 5 Test matches, and put up 259 runs with the bat at an average of 28.77, scoring 2 50's.
+In the 3rd Test in Adelaide, during England's second innings with the bat, he made two spectacular catches to dismiss Ollie Pope and later Will Jacks, helping Australia to victory in the match and clinching the series.

+Australia in Pakistan and Bangladesh 2026

+In 2026, Australia toured Pakistan and he made unremarkable scores.
+In the first ODI, he was dismissed for a two ball duck, after being trapped and given lbw to Arafat Minhas.
+In the second ODI, he made 5 runs off 12 balls, failing to make an impact once again whilst trying to hit the ball hard, but top-edging it straight to a fielder.
+In the third ODI, he fell cheaply once more, scoring 19 runs off 31 balls.

+After touring Pakistan, Australia toured Bangladesh.
+After just the first ODI, doubts began to arise about his form and statistical analysis revealed that he had averaged 11.64 in his previous 14 ODI innings.
+It was also shown that in his last 7 innings he had averaged just 4.5, and scored 25 runs.
+Critics also noticed that his fear of getting out made him afraid to attack bowlers.

 Test records

 In December 2022, on West Indies tour of Australia, Labuschagne achieved the 3000 run landmark, and became the joint second-fastest batter to achieve this feat.
 He took 51 innings to accomplish the landmark, equalling West Indies' batter Everton Weekes.